 - Table A5 is a breakdown of the capital programme in relation to capital expenditure by municipal vote (multi-year and single-year appropriations); capital expenditure by standard classification; and the funding sources necessary to fund the capital budget, including information on capital transfers from national and provincial departments. - The MFMA provides that a municipality may approve multi-year or single-year capital budget appropriations.
-In relation to multi-year appropriations, for 2018/19 allocation total of R111,1 million is respectively allocated for capital budgets.
-This allocation escalated up due to growth in municipal revenue relating to two outer year budget.
+In relation to multi-year appropriations, 2019/20 allocation total R76.9 million respectively allocated for capital budgets.